kantorset/MexPackUnpack/README.md

 }
 ```
-Note that while we can determine the types of the user defined fields in the C++ struct using BOOST PFR, we cannot determine the names of the fields from within C++.
+Note that while we can determine the types of the user defined fields in the C++ struct using [Boost PFR](https://apolukhin.github.io/magic_get/index.html), we cannot determine the names of the fields from within C++.
 So currently when structs are returned they are just named field_0, field_1, ..., etc. If it was needed you could probably add fields to the MXStruct class to indicate what the fieldnames of the returned struct should be.

 ```matlab
 >> m=struct('a',int32(1),'b',3.7,'c',[1.0,2.0,5.0],'d','whats up');